 Gynecomastia Pinch Test Steps

 Take these steps to perform the pinch test on your own at home.
-Your doctor may also perform this test in-office.
+Your doctor may also perform this test in-office as part of a physical exam for a more accurate diagnosis.

 Remember that only a certified medical professional can officially diagnose gynecomastia, but this test can give you a place to start.

-2. You’re next going to palpate the nipple area.
-Using your thumb and forefinger, gently pinch the nipple, lightly feeling your way around the entire areola.
+- You’re next going to palpate the nipple area.
+Using your thumb and forefinger, gently perform a gynecomastia pinch, lightly feeling your way around the entire areola.

-3. Finally, feel for a firm lump or disc-shaped mass around the size of a button.
+- Finally, feel for a firm lump or disc-shaped mass around the size of a button.
 Most likely, you’ll feel this directly below the nipple, though it may sometimes be located off-center.
+This may represent glandular breast tissue rather than simple body fat.

 Rarely, gynecomastia patients may also experience itchiness around the nipple or the secretion of bloody discharge or fluid from the nipple.
 Some patients notice changes in sex drive and mood as well.

 These symptoms may primarily stem from an underlying medical condition, which if treated effectively, can often correct all symptoms.
-For this reason, it is important to investigate any possible underlying illnesses or medication-related problems after your initial diagnosis of gynecomastia.
+In rare cases, symptoms affecting male breast tissue may need to be differentiated from conditions seen in breast cancer patients.

 Set Up a Consultation Appointment With Dr. Sieber

 When a patient presents with firm lumps indicating gynecomastia, gynecomastia surgery may be performed to excise the lumps.
-Sometimes, liposuction is also used.
+In some cases, combining liposuction with gynecomastia surgery can improve contour and remove both fat and excess tissue.

 To book a consultation with Dr. Sieber today, please give our San Francisco office a call.